-We arrived to a village of shacks, where these women would live with their families.
+We arrived at a village of shacks, where these women would live with their families.
 It was beautifully surrounded with tropical trees but still looked pretty poor.
 Walking past that there’s an aisle of haul stalls and a tribe women sitting in each one.

 At that moment I felt really awkward and didn’t want to be there to seem like another tourist enjoying the zoo of people.
 But keeping in mind the goal to find out more, we stayed and asked questions.

-Our tour guide, a worker of Thailand tourism business, didn’t really like the first question I asked her, but had the answer already prepared.
+Our tour guide, a worker of Thailand tourism business, didn’t really like the first question I asked her but had the answer already prepared.
 I asked if the long neck women are happy living here.

-Being aware of the fact that these people are refugees in Thailand and are allowed to stay in the country only if they would serve as tourist entertainers, made me very keen to hear what will the guide tell us.
+Being aware of the fact that Kayan people are refugees in Thailand and are allowed to stay in the country only if they would serve as tourist entertainers, made me very keen to hear what will the guide tell us.

-What options do they have in Thailand?
+What options do Kayan people have in Thailand?

-Families of the Karen Tribe lives all together in dedicated villages.
+Families of the Karen Hill Tribe lives all together in dedicated villages.
 These people are living with a refugee status with basically no rights apart from functioning as a tourist attraction.

 Educated people of the tribe are allowed to work outside the village.
 This only refers to men and women without neck rings though.
-However they are not allowed to go away from their village further than approximately 50 km radius.
+However, they are not allowed to go away from their village further than approximately 50 km radius.
 That limits the work options quite a lot.

-It appears that these people do have some rights on the paper, but sadly they are pretty much non-existent, if considering the restrictions that also applies to their status.
+It appears that these people do have some rights on the paper, but sadly they are pretty much non-existent if considering the restrictions that also applies to their status.